 Beneath the Cabot Head shale is the argillaceous dolostone of the Manitoulin Formation and the thinner sandstone of the Whirlpool Formation.
 Both the Manitoulin and the Whirlpool Formations are considered to be confined aquifers, though water yields typically are low.
 The Cabot Head shale aquitard overlies these two formations and restricts the amount of vertical groundwater recharge into these confined aquifers.
 In the vicinity of the Escarpment, groundwater movement in the Manitoulin and Whirlpool Formations is towards the Escarpment where it is inferred to discharge.
-Historical field investigations at the Escarpment have identified groundwater springs discharging from the face to the east and northeast of both the Main Quarry and Expansion Quarry.
+Historical field investigations at the Escarpment have identified groundwater springs discharging from the face to the east and northeast of Duntroon Quarry.